xybersolve/terraform-data-source-modules/README.md

 # terraform_data_source_modules

-> Modules to lookup AWS or extant resources
+> Custom Terraform Modules to lookup AWS or extant resources

 ## Notes
 I find these lookup modules particularly useful, when one needs to grab existing